ajvani/CMSC216/ReadMe.md

 ##Features
 ###Initial Note
+- Unfortunately grace only has Vim 7, so I tried my best to make this work really well
 - If you do not like any of the following that are marked "PLUGIN", you can remove them by running the following command:
 ```
 $ rm -rf ~/.vim/bundle/<plugin_name>